akhikhl/gretty/README.md

 in the example above we specify, that gretty should scan for annotations any jar whose name starts with "foo-" or "bar-", or a directory named "classes".

+## Web fragments support

+Gretty supports META-INF/web-fragment.xml and META-INF/resources in dependency libraries - both for inplace and WAR tasks.

+**Attention:** web fragments feature was introduced in servlet 3.0 specification, therefore it is not available with jetty 7 (and with gretty7).

 ## Integration tests support

 Gretty provides you a very simple way to start jetty before integration tests and stop it after.